i-shot-the-sheriff/Advanced-Machine-Learning-Project/README.md

 ### Contact us

 Although our notebooks have well-explained analyzes and structured reasoning, we are available to discuss any part of this study in a more didactic way and listen to pertinent suggestions for improving this work.
-I wrote our email addresses below:
+Our contact email addresses are as follows:

 * Antonio Sasaki (antonio.sasaki@ensae.fr)
 * Yang Song (yang.song@ensae.fr)